AEBilgrau/Bmisc/README.md

 ----------------------------------------------------
 [![Build Status](https://api.travis-ci.org/AEBilgrau/Bmisc.svg?branch=master)](https://travis-ci.org/AEBilgrau/Bmisc)

-My packaged frequently used biostatisical miscellaneous R functions and utilities.
-Useful for general microarray analysis and gene network analysis.
+My frequently used biostatisical miscellaneous R functions and utilities.
+Useful for general microarray analysis, gene network analysis, and other biostatistical applications.

 ## Installation
 If you wish to install the latest version of Bmisc directly from the master branch here at GitHub, run